top of page

 • grilled or roasted meat

-This is why one friend says gochujang is essential and another says ssamjang is the one they actually crave.
-They are not arguing about flavor.
-They are describing different kitchens.
+This is why one person says gochujang is essential while another person says ssamjang is the one they actually crave.
+They are not really arguing about which paste tastes better.
+They are describing two different kitchens.

 CJ Crispy Gochujang Chicken – 18 oz (510 g)